patrick-bozek-fmps/FMPS_AutoTraderApplication/03_Development/Application_OnPremises/Cursor/Development_Handbook/PATTERN_STORAGE_GUIDE.md

 - Verify indicator values in pattern conditions match current indicators
 - Ensure patterns are stored with correct exchange and symbol
 - Check pattern age (old patterns may not match current market)
+- Verify exchange matches (patterns are exchange-specific)

+#### **Exchange Field Limitation (Resolved)**

+**Status**: ✅ **RESOLVED** (Migration V2 applied)

+**Previous Issue**: Exchange field was not stored in the database, causing all patterns to default to BINANCE.

+**Resolution**:
+- Database migration V2 (`V2__Add_exchange_to_patterns.sql`) adds `exchange` column to `patterns` table
+- PatternRepository now stores and retrieves exchange information
+- PatternService uses stored exchange instead of defaulting
+- Existing patterns defaulted to BINANCE for backward compatibility

+**Migration Notes**:
+- Migration automatically applies on next database initialization
+- Existing patterns are updated to have BINANCE as exchange
+- New patterns will store the correct exchange (BINANCE or BITGET)
+- Pattern matching now correctly filters by exchange

 #### **Low Pattern Performance**